taekim4788/MegaLinuxTest/README.md

 # Installation
 * Download the file and locate in on local folder
-* Download Maven into project directory https://maven.apache.org/download.cgi

 # Running Test
-Go to your project directory from terminal and hit following commands
+Go to your project directory(dlownloaded location) from terminal and hit following commands

 * mvn verify